nerves-project/nerves/docs/Installation.md

 ## All platforms

-It is important to update the versions of `hex` and `rebar` used by Elixir.
-This is critical even if you didn't need to install Elixir:
+It is important to update the versions of `hex` and `rebar` used by Elixir, **even if you already had Elixir installed**.

 ```
 $ mix local.hex
 $ mix local.rebar
 ```

-If you have your own version of `rebar` in the path, be sure that it is up to date.
+If you have your own version of `rebar` in your path, be sure that it is up-to-date.

-You can now add the `nerves_bootstrap` archive to your mix environment.
+You can now add the `nerves_bootstrap` archive to your Mix environment.
 This archive allows Nerves to bootstrap the Mix environment, ensuring that your code is properly compiled using the right cross-compiler for the target.
-The `nerves_bootstrap` archive also includes a new project generator, which you can use to create new Nerves projects.
+The `nerves_bootstrap` archive also includes a project generator, which you can use to create new Nerves projects.
 To install the `nerves_bootstrap` archive:

 ```
 $ mix archive.install https://github.com/nerves-project/archives/raw/master/nerves_bootstrap.ez
 ```

-If the archive fails to install properly using this command, you can download the archive directly and then do:
+If the archive fails to install properly using this command, or you need to perform an offline installation, you can download the `.ez` file and install it like this:

 ```
 $ mix archive.install /path/to/nerves_bootstrap.ez
 ```

-Once installed, you can upgrade `nerves_bootstrap` by doing:
+Once installed, you can later upgrade `nerves_bootstrap` by doing:

 ```
 mix local.nerves